ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 overall time clients take to receive a response, which might not be what some clients want.

+A relay that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.

+Traffic analysis is not restricted to network observers.
+A malicious relay could use traffic analysis to learn information about otherwise encrypted requests and responses relayed between clients and gateways.
+Since relays terminate TLS connections from clients, they see message boundaries.
+This privileged position allows for richer feature extraction from encrypted data, which might improve traffic analysis.

-A relay can use padding to reduce the effectiveness of traffic analysis.
+Clients can use padding to reduce the effectiveness of traffic analysis.
 Padding is a capability provided by binary HTTP messages; see {{Section 3.8 of BINARY}}.

-A relay that forwards large volumes of exchanges can provide better privacy by providing larger sets of messages that need to be matched.

 ## Server Responsibilities